-- Development will be supported within the Faversham Creek Policy Area (see figure 16) where it comprises: - a. uses that enhance the economic, leisure, maritime or recreational use of the Creek, including visitor facilities; - b. uses set out in FAV16 within the Maritime Gateway Heritage Area. - c. uses specified in relevant site allocation policies (FAV17, FAV19, FAV20, FAV21, FAV23, FAV24, FAV25, FAV26, FAV27, FAV28); - 2.
+- 1. Development will be supported within the Faversham Creek Policy Area (see figure 21) where it comprises: - a. uses that enhance the economic, leisure, maritime or recreational use of the Creek, including visitor facilities; - b. uses set out in FAV16 within the Maritime Gateway Heritage Regeneration Area; - c. uses specified in relevant site allocation policies (FAV17, FAV18, FAV19, FAV21, FAV22, FAV23, FAV24). - 2.
 Loss of existing employment uses will only be supported where it can be demonstrated that the use is economically unviable. - 3.
-Development must have no significant adverse impact on the creek and its setting, also meeting the requirements of Policy FAV7. - 4.
-Development must have no adverse impact on public access to the waterfront and should take opportunities to improve access, link to existing footpaths and provide moorings. - 5.
-Development must complement the character of the Faversham Creek area, including the predominant 3-storey building height of buildings, meeting the requirements of Policy FAV10. - 6.
-Development must conserve the Creek's heritage assets and their settings, meeting the requirements of Policy FAV11. - Development must have no adverse impact on the water quality of the Creek, including impacts from surface water or other water discharge, and considering impacts on protected sites downstream. - 8.
+Development of waterfront sites should: - a. provide and maintain public access to the waterfront; - b. have no adverse impact on existing public access to the waterfront; - take opportunities to improve public access to the waterfront and provide links to the Public Rights of Way network and to the King Charles III England Coast Path (KC3CP) National Trail; - d. take opportunities to provide moorings, where practicable. - 4.
+Development must have no significant adverse impact on Faversham Creek in terms of landscape character, the waterway and mudflats, connecting chalk streams and Stonebridge Pond and allotments, also meeting the requirements of Policy FAV7. - 5.
+Development must complement the character of the Faversham Creek area, including the predominant 3-storey height of buildings, meeting the requirements of Policy FAV10. - 6.
+Development must preserve or enhance the character or appearance of Faversham Conservation Area and preserve the Creek's heritage assets and their settings, meeting the requirements of Policy FAV11. - 7.
+Development must have no adverse impact on the water quality of the Creek, including impacts from surface water or other water discharge, considering impacts on protected sites downstream. - 8.
 Development must have no significant adverse impact on the operations of existing commercial uses.